In the Dark: Secrets, Tests, and the Quest for Clarity

 “Different in that he didn’t talk about work.
 Or logistics.”
 Dar paused, remembering the run.
 “He didn’t interrogate me or push when I didn’t want to talk.
 Just… listened.
 And smiled…even laughed.”
 She met Pam’s gaze directly.
 “And he didn’t try to fix me.”

-Pam’s eyebrow arched slowly, like a soufflé rising to perfection.
+Pam’s eyebrow climbed, slow and deliberate.
 She picked up a scone, breaking it with deliberate slowness.

 “He didn’t try to fix you.”
 She let the words hang for a beat.
 “Christ on a cracker, Dar.
 That’s… that’s not different.
 That’s unprecedented.”
 She popped a crumb into her mouth, chewing thoughtfully.
 “The man who thinks emotions are a security breach actually listened?”
 She studied Dar’s face, searching for cracks in the armour.
 “You know what this means, right?”
 A wicked grin spread.
 “You’re going to have to teach him how to smile before he cracks his face.”

 “Honestly?
 I think he already knows how.
 He just… doesn’t have much reason to.”
 She paused, her voice dropping.
 “He told me about his sister.
 The one who died.”
-She looked at Pam, expression unreadable.
-“He knew the house was empty, so he called to check in on me.
-What he didn’t know was that I didn’t know – that Rhys didn’t bother to tell me.”
+She traced the rim of her mug, her voice quiet.
+“It explains a lot.”
+After a moment, she met Pam’s gaze again, the quiet vulnerability hardening into familiar frustration.
+“He only called because he knew the house was empty.
+Which is more than Rhys bothered to do.”

 Pam’s expression shifted from a tease to something softer, almost protective.
 She abandoned the scone, reaching across the counter instead.

 “Oh, Dar.”
 Her thumb brushed Dar’s knuckles.
 “He called because he knew you’d be alone.
 That’s not tactical—that’s care.”
 She squeezed once, firmly.
 “And Rhys?
 That bastard’s getting a fruitcake so dense it’ll crack his teeth.
-You don’t leave family in the dark.
+Family doesn’t get to worry alone.
 I would have come over last night if I didn’t have that corporate cluster-you-know-what to cater.
 Logan told me you’d be alone and so I’m here now.”
 She released Dar’s hand, straightening.
 “But Callum… Christ.
 The man’s been bleeding in silence, hasn’t he?”
 She studied Dar’s face.
 “You’re good for him.
 Don’t you dare doubt that.”

 Dar’s grip tightened on the box of tea bags she had set next to the mugs; her mind ignored almost everything Pam had just told her.